igorgatis/sezzle-calc/README.md

 test and develop each service.

-For convenience, you install [mise](https://mise.jdx.dev/getting-started.html) and run `mise install` to resolve all development tools.
+For convenience, you install [mise](https://mise.jdx.dev/getting-started.html) and run `mise trust && mise install` to resolve all development tools.

+Available mise tasks:
+- `mise run deps` - Install dependencies for backend and frontend
+- `mise run docker-up` - Start all services with docker compose
+- `mise run docker-down` - Stop all services
+- `mise run pre-submit` - Run pre-submit checks
+- `mise run clean` - Remove all untracked files

 Hint: if need an isoloted environment, try the provided devcontainer.